bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2025/bitcoin-core-developer-roundtable.md

 **Cory Fields:** 00:01:35

-I'm Corey who have a background in open source, C++ software development, and got tired of putting my credit card number to buy things online.That seems stupid to me.
+I'm Cory who have a background in open source, C++ software development, and got tired of putting my credit card number to buy things online.That seems stupid to me.
 I read about Bitcoin, the idea that you can push a payment as opposed to pull and that made more sense as it seemed like the way that things should be.
 And there's this idea that the code is the money.
 It took a long time for that to click.Like it's as simple as that.The code, the software is the money.It became a fascinating thing to think about to me.
 The number of technology challenges, that there are hard problems in Bitcoin and lot of fun.